The Boy with 2 Heads

-‘2Heads is the first of a two-book deal after ‘Trash’,’ says Andy.
-‘David Fickling is the publisher, and his team has a quite unique ability to stretch and encourage, so it’s taken a while to get it perfect.
-I’m very excited to see it taking its first steps in the big wide world…’
+'2Heads was the first of a two-book deal after 'Trash',' says Andy.
+'David Fickling is the publisher, and his team has a quite unique ability to stretch and encourage, so it took a while to finish.
+Of all the books I've written, I think I'm fondest of this one.'

 So what's about it about?
 Does some poor soul really have two heads?